Smiling baby in a blue onesie

 Why is it important to have a good latch?

-A proper breastfeeding latch is necessary for effective breastfeeding and the transfer of milk.
+A proper breastfeeding latch is necessary for effective breastfeeding and the transfer of breast milk.
 A good, deep latch will prevent nipple pain and damage.
 It also allows your baby to effectively remove milk, which helps you establish a strong milk supply and avoid clogs or mastitis

 How do I latch my baby?